Classic Irish-American Dish

 - 1 cup sour cream

-- 2 tablespoon fresh horseradish or to taste
+- 2 Tablespoons fresh ground horseradish***

 - 1 teaspoon lemon juice